Please provide your zip code to see plans in your area.

 Some states require Medicaid LTSS applicants to have monthly incomes below the average cost of nursing home care in order to apply for Medicaid using a Miller Trust, but Delaware doesn’t require applicants who use Miller Trusts to have a certain income.

-Rules to protect against spousal impoverishment allow the “community spouse” – the one who is not receiving Medicaid LTSS benefits – allow spouses to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income.
+Rules to protect against spousal impoverishment allow the “community spouse”—the one who is not receiving Medicaid LTSS benefits—to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income.

-These rules apply only to spouses who don’t receive any Medicaid benefits, and are particularly helpful when one spouse is in a nursing home – and would would otherwise pay nearly all their income toward their care.
+These rules apply only to spouses who don’t receive any Medicaid benefits, and are particularly helpful when one spouse is in a nursing home—and would otherwise pay nearly all their income toward their care.

-States are required by federal law to restrict eligibility for Medicaid nursing home and HCBS to applicants with a home equity interest below a certain amount.
-In 2020, states set their home equity limits based on a federal minimum home equity interest of $595,000 and a maximum of $893,000.
+States are required by federal law to restrict eligibility for nursing home Medicaid and HCBS to applicants with a home equity interest below a certain amount.
+States set this home equity limit by choosing between a federal minimum of $688,000 and maximum of $1,033,000 in 2023.

 To address the very high cost of long-term care, Medicare beneficiaries may look to give assets away or transfer them in hopes of an in-need family member qualifying for Medicaid LTSS benefits.
 To discourage this, federal law requires states to have a penalty period for those seeking Medicaid nursing home coverage who give away or transfer assets for less than their value.
 States can also have a penalty period for HCBS.